 The Gelardin Center, located on the first floor of Lauinger Library, hosts ISIDORE, the Library's specialized data computer.

 Data management is a general concept that encompasses the planning and implementation of numerous activities.
 It incorporates practices that enable effective data documentation, organization, storage, quality control, access, retrieval, maintenance, security, archiving, preservation, and reuse.
+Data management planning is important for grant applications and data publishing.

 Data visualization, often abbreviated Data Viz, is the graphical representation of data.
 Data visualization is typically employed to either explore data or to explain data.